 The Scotiabank Gold American Express Card is an excellent card in terms of both the current signup bonus on offer, as well as for every day spending.
-You’ll earn 5 points per dollar spent on all groceries, food and drinks, and at entertainment venues.
+You’ll earn 6 points per dollar spent at select grocery stores and 5 points per dollar spent on all other grocery, food and drinks, and entertainment venues.

 Bonuses & Fees